Building the Shortcut Keeper app for both platforms, taking advantage of Flutter’s desktop UI capabilities.

 - Buttons on Windows are more rectangular than on macOS.

-- Checkboxes and text fields also have a different design for either platform.
+- Checkboxes, the dropdown button, and text fields also have a different design for either platform.

 Show/hide dialog animation